 - Rate (thumbs up / down): This allows you to let Hotjar know if a response was useful or not.
 We're using this data to provide smarter analysis features in the future!

-For a more graphic representation of your data, you can click on the Results tab:
+For a more graphic representation of your data, you can click on the Results tab and select the question you'd like to see the results for:

-This will enable you to see all responses represented in either a word cloud or graph format:
+This will enable you to see all responses represented in either a word cloud or graph format.
+You may need to select the specific question you're interested in, to see the desired data.

 Select the Performance tab to get a better understanding of how many users are viewing and interacting with your survey questions.
 In this tab, you'll find an Overview and Breakdown of your survey data.